ioccc-src/winner/bugs.md

 okay making people very sad you may have a go at the entries :-) He'll remove this part later on.

+### ON **ALL** FIXES / IMPROVEMENTS / CHANGES

+Make **ABSOLUTE CERTAIN** that you test the entry _BEFORE_ **AND** _AFTER_ your changes!
+This includes output and the same input functionality!
+Sometimes it might seem to be fine but is actually not!
+We will note some where this is known to happen (if it's not yet fixed).

+Make **ABSOLUTE CERTAIN** that you read the README.md file _BEFORE_ your changes as it's important to see that the code is doing what it is supposed to.
+In the case that it's not obvious (some README.md files do not even have commands to try or even explain how to use it!) then you should either skip the entry OR ask someone who will now e.g. us.

 ### Request for one-liners:

 For one-liners please keep the file one line if at all possible!
 If it needs an